igvteam/igv-webapp/README.md

   ]
 }
 ```
-**2.** This example defines a menu item labeled "My Favorite Platinum Genomes Trio" and the `type` property is set to "custom-data-modal' to specify a custom annotated table of tracks.
+**Annotated table of tracks.** Setting a `type` property in the track configuration file to "custom-data-modal" specifies that a custom annotated table of tracks will be used.
 Each row in the table corresponds to a track, and columns represent attributes of the track.
-The "columns" section in the configuration file defines which track attributes are presented in the table.
-The "data" section contains the details of the table rows (i.e. tracks).
-Each one is defined by a track configuration object as documented in the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0) along with values for any additional meta-data properties defined in the "columns" section.
-An optional "columnDefs" section can rename the column headers.
-In the JSON below, the "name" property from the track configuration is displayed in one of the columns, but the column heading is displayed as "Sample".
 The resulting table can be sorted and filtered interactively by the user based on column values.
+Selecting a row in the table will load the corresponding track.

+The `data` property in the configuration file defines the attribute values for each row, and also the details of the track to be loaded when the row is selected.
+The track details are used to create a track configuration object as documented in the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0).
+The `data` property can either point to an external tab- or comma-delimited file, or contain the data inline as JSON, as shown in the two examples below.
+The `columns` property in the configuration file defines which track attributes are displayed in the table.
+An optional `columnDefs` property can be used to rename the column headers displayed in the table.

+The following example defines a menu item labeled "My Favorite Platinum Genomes Trio", sets the `type` property to "custom-data-modal", and defines the data for the table inline as JSON.
+The resulting table has 3 tracks and displays 3 attributes for each.
+The property `columnDefs` is used to set the displayed column heading for the track attribute "name" to "Sample".

 ```json
 {